mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

 * Sign: sign bit; 0 is negative, 1 is positive
-* Integer: The integer component, encoded as per {{!RFC7541}}, Section 5.1, with a 2-bit prefix.
+* Integer: The integer component, encoded as per {{Section 5.1 of RFC7541}}, with a 2-bit prefix.
-* Fractional: The fractional component, encoded as per {{!RFC7541}}, Section 5.1, with a 8-bit prefix.
+* Fractional: The fractional component, encoded as per {{Section 5.1 of RFC7541}}, with a 8-bit prefix.

 ### Strings